-Over time, the regions as well as the national organization have held successful conferences and gatherings.
+The USATAA was on its way.
+Over time, the regions as well as the national organization held successful conferences and gatherings.
+We cosponsored the 2009 TA / Redecision Conference in New Orleans.
 In recent years, we have held annual Gatherings at Frenchman’s Cove, Jamaica, usually the first week of February.
 This offers an intimate exchange of ideas and experiences in our open space format.